transloadit/uppy/website/src/docs/migration-guides.md

 This also means tus will store some data in localStorage for each upload, which will automatically be removed on success.
 Making `removeFingerprintOnSuccess` obsolete too.

 ### That's it!

+Uppy 1.0 will continue to receive bug fixes for three more months (until <time datetime="2021-12-01">1 December 2021</time>), security fixes for one more year (until <time datetime="2022-09-01">1 September 2022</time>), but no more new features after today.
+Exceptions are unlikely, but _can_ be made – to accommodate those with commercial support contracts, for example.

 We hope you'll waste no time in taking Uppy 2.0 out for a walk.
 When you do, please let us know what you thought of it on [Reddit](https://www.reddit.com/r/javascript/comments/penbr7/uppy_file_uploader_20_smaller_and_faster_modular/), [HN](https://news.ycombinator.com/item?id=28359287), ProductHunt, or [Twitter](https://twitter.com/uppy_io/status/1432399270846603264).
 We're howling at the moon to hear from you!